mlc-ai/mlc-llm/docs/install/mlc_llm.rst

     conda activate mlc-chat-venv

 .. note::
-    :doc:`TVM Unity </install/tvm>` compiler is not a dependency on MLCChat CLI.
-Only its runtime is required, which is automatically included in `3rdparty/tvm <https://github.com/mlc-ai/mlc-llm/tree/main/3rdparty>`_.
+    For runtime, :doc:`TVM Unity </install/tvm>` compiler is not a dependency for MLCChat CLI or Python API.
+Only TVM's runtime is required, which is automatically included in `3rdparty/tvm <https://github.com/mlc-ai/mlc-llm/tree/main/3rdparty>`_.
+    However, if you would like to compile your own models, you need to follow :doc:`TVM Unity </install/tvm>`.

 **Step 2.
 Configure and build.** A standard git-based workflow is recommended to download MLC LLM, after which you can specify build requirements with our lightweight config generation tool: